michielplatteau/CCBDA_project/README.md

 4. Backing services
  * We used postgres SQL as a database.
 This way all our data is saved in a stateless way and is replaceable by other equivalent resources.
 Our data gets loaded from the database by our main application during run time.
- * This reduces our codes complexity, seperates different processes and increases flexibility.
+ * This reduces our codes complexity, separates different processes and increases flexibility.
  * We treat this as an attached resource
 5. Build, release, run
  * The build stage involves compiling and assembling the application's source code, dependencies, and assets into a deployable artifact.
 This stage is responsible for transforming the source code into an executable form that can be executed by the runtime environment.